By Orlando Jenkinson, Herald Staff

 Despite infecting an estimated 1.5 million Argentines (around four percent of the population) according to Healthy World, Chagas is officially classified as a neglected disease by the NGO, which staged the 17th International Symposium on Neglected Diseases at the National Academy of Medicine in Buenos Aires City earlier this week.

 One speaker at the event, neglected diseases expert and Children Without Worms director Dr. David Addiss, said that neglected tropical diseases like Chagas or Soil-Transmitted Worms lacked the dramatic nature of other serious diseases and so had been sidelined.

 “Other tropical diseases that caused death and are in some ways more dramatic were very interesting from a research perspective: HIV, malaria and so on.
 Professors were in some ways attracted to studying these diseases more,” he said.

-Chagas symptoms are often latent within the body and so are often significantly prolonged.
-While someone who contracts other tropical diseases like yellow fever, for example is at risk of death without treatment within weeks but may also recover relatively quickly, Chagas stays present in an infected person’s system for years, even decades.
+Chagas symptoms are often latent within the body and so can be significantly prolonged.
+While someone who contracts other tropical diseases like yellow fever, for example, is at risk of death without treatment within weeks but may also recover relatively quickly, Chagas stays present in an infected person’s system for years, even decades.

 Slow motion disease

 The virus is contracted by coming into contact with kissing bugs that live in humid sub tropical climates such as the Greater Chaco region, and can be transmitted through blood transfusions and from mother to child during pregnancy.